goliatone/application-core/docs/guide.md

     config.set('amqp.amqp', require('amqp'));
 };
 ```

+Configuration files are regular JavaScript files, which means you can build different logic into them.

 Under the hood **core.io** uses the [simple config loader][scl] package.
 You can read more in the packages repository.